-Just some of the reasons you should consider Ukraine as your next travel destination …
+Some of the reasons you should consider Ukraine as your next travel destination

-We have been to Ukraine twice in two successive years (2015 and 2016).
-During our first visit in September 2015 we only spent time in the capital, Kiev and the western city of Lviv.
-We have to admit, we knew very little about the country before this visit and only ended up there
+We have been to Ukraine several times since our first visit in September 2015.
+On that occasion, we only spent time in the capital Kyiv, and the western city of Lviv.
+We have to admit, we knew very little about the country before that visit and only ended up in Ukraine

 by chance because we found a cheap flight.

-Mother Ukraine & World War II Memorial Complex in Kiev
+Mother Ukraine & World War II Memorial Complex in Kyiv

-We spent five days each in Kiev and Lviv on that first trip and were thoroughly impressed with what we saw, so much so that we returned in the summer of 2016 and spent nearly a month exploring more of the country.
-This time round we spent time in the Carpathian region (Uzhhorod, Ivano-Frankivsk, Yaremche etc.), travelled down to the port city of Odessa, reacquainted ourselves with Kiev (and took a day trip to Chernobyl) and visited several, smaller towns and cities (such as Uman and Vinnytsya) along the way.
+We spent five days each in Kyiv and Lviv on that first trip and were thoroughly impressed with what we saw, so much so that we returned in the summer of 2016 and spent nearly a month exploring more of the country.
+This time round we spent time in the Carpathian region (Uzhhorod, Ivano-Frankivsk, Yaremche etc.), travelled down to the port city of Odesa, reacquainted ourselves with Kyiv (and took a day trip to Chernobyl) and visited several, smaller towns and cities (such as Uman and Vinnytsya) along the way.
 Some were well worth the detour, others not.

 We’ve got lots we want to write about our second trip around Ukraine but while we are getting on with it, here are some compelling reasons why you should consider Ukraine as your next holiday destination.